Epic Train Journeys in Norway

 The Dovre Railway (Dovrebanen)

 Stretching 485 kilometres, from Eidsvoll to Trondheim, the Dovre line climbs up Dovrefjell to Hjerkinn.
-If luck is on your side, you might even be able to spot a musk or two on the beautiful mountain area of Dovrefjell.
+If luck is on your side, you might be able to spot a musk or two on the beautiful mountain area of Dovrefjell.
 This is actually the only place in Norway you can observe musk in its natural habitat.
 Step off the train in Hjerkinn and continue the adventure with one of many mountain hikes in the area.
 The most well-known is Snøhetta, located 2286 metres above sea level.

 A fter 70 years of construction work the Dovre Line officially opened in 1921.
 Passing through the Gudbrandsdalen valley, and crossing the beautiful Dovrefjell mountain areas, this railway takes you through several places not accessible by car.
 This stretch passes several stations with other noteworthy train lines connecting, including the Roros Railway, Nordland Railway, and Rauma Railway.